Anllela Sagra Posts Steamy Photo Shoot In White Bikini

 Most comments were a bevy of heart, flame, and rainbow emoji.
 Some followers showed support with a Colombian flag.

-“Hottest chick in the world (heart emoji),” proclaimed one person.
+“Hottest chick in the world [heart emoji],” proclaimed one person.

-Another person seemed to be a little jealous of the photographer, “Lucky camera man! (multiple flame, heart, and kiss emoji)”
+Another person seemed to be a little jealous of the photographer, “Lucky camera man! [multiple flame, heart, and kiss emoji]”